 Form and Format of Deliverables

-- Looseleaf notebook with
+- Looseleaf notebook (one inch thick)

-- Tab for each deliverable (Final Document will have 7 tabs, see below)
+- Tab for each section, see below

 1. Overview and Requirements Document

 The overview and requirements document consists of several parts, see below.

 This document should be posted on your team website and hardcopy

 delivered to your instructor on the date due.

 - One-page description of the system to be delivered to your customer

 - Project Planning and Risk Analysis (2-3 pages, brief and straightforward)